Executive Court of Prešov

-The Executive Court of Prešov (Slovak: Prešovský krvavý súd or Prešovské jatky, eperjesi vésztörvényszék), also known as Caraffa's slaughter, was an extraordinary cruel political court founded by the Neapolitan count and imperial general Antonio Caraffa in 1687 in Prešov (Eperjes), Kingdom of Hungary to punish followers of Imre Thököly, leader of anti-Habsburg rebellion.
-Result of the court was execution of more than 24 Hungarians, Germans and Slovaks.
+The Executive Court of Prešov (Slovak: Prešovský krvavý súd or Prešovské jatky, eperjesi vésztörvényszék), also known as Caraffa's slaughter, was a political court founded by the Neapolitan count and imperial general Antonio Caraffa in 1687 in Prešov (Eperjes), Kingdom of Hungary to punish followers of Imre Thököly, leader of anti-Habsburg rebellion.
+The Result of the court was execution of more than 24 Hungarians, Germans and Slovaks.
 While some of those executed had taken part in rebellion, many of them were innocent and had been falsely accused.

 An eyewitness of these events, Ján (Johannes) Rezík, a professor of theology at the Evangelical College in Prešov, wrote memories of the course of the trial and executions.

 Previous events

 Thököly's uprising against Habsburg rulers was also supported by many citizens of Prešov.
 In 1684 better equipped and more numerous imperial army, under leadership of General Schultz achieved an important victory.
 Defenders of Prešov withdrew behind the city walls and began to fortify it.
 But when they saw the hopelessness of their situation, they agreed to surrender.
 Conditions of surrender were not disgraceful at all.
 The city was guaranteed its privileges to date, as well as the personal and property inviolability of the citizens - even the previous infidelity to the emperor was amnestied and Thököly's troops were guaranteed free departure from the city.
 However, after the opening of the city gates, General Schultz stopped respecting the conditions of the surrender.